K-N-A-R-G/Server_tester/README.md

 ### graph_matplotlib_tkinter.py

-Functions to plot graphs using Matplotlib embedded in Tkinter windows.
+Functions to make tables and plot graphs using Matplotlib embedded in Tkinter windows.

+Table creation occurs in separate threads, while graphs are generated in separate processes, allowing multiple such windows to be displayed on screen simultaneously.
 Includes scrollbars for navigating wide data ranges and interactive toolbar for zooming and saving.

 ### db_utils.py

-Database helper functions for executing SQL queries and fetching results from PostgreSQL.
+Database helper functions for executing SQL queries and fetching results from SQLite.

 ### query_loader.py